Quaker Oats Company: Major facility

 The major Canadian production facility for Quaker Oats is located in Peterborough, Ontario.
 The factory was first established as the American Cereal Company in 1902 on the shores of the Otonabee River during that city's period of industrialization.
 At the time, the city was known as "The Electric City" due to its hydropower resources, attracting many companies to the site to take advantage of this source.
-The Trent–Severn Waterway also promised to provide an alternate shipping route from inland areas around the city, although it appears this was never used in practice.
-On 11 December 1916, the factory all but completely burned to the ground.
+The Trent–Severn Waterway also promised to provide an alternate shipping route from inland areas around the city.
+On December 11, 1916, the factory all but completely burned to the ground.
 When the smoke had settled, 23 people had died and Quaker was left with $2,000,000 in damages.
 Quaker went on to rebuild the facility, incorporating the few areas of the structure that were not destroyed by fire.

 When PepsiCo purchased Quaker Oats in 2001, many brands were consolidated from facilities around Canada to the Peterborough location, which assumed the new QTG (Quaker Tropicana Gatorade) moniker.
-Local production includes Quaker Oatmeal, Quaker Chewy bars, Cap'n Crunch cereal, Pearl Milling Company instant pancake mixes and pancake syrups, Quaker Oat Bran and Corn Bran cereals, Gatorade sports drinks, and the Propel fitness water sub-brand, Tropicana juices, and various Frito-Lay snack products.
-Products are easily identified by the manufactured by address on the packaging.
+Local production includes Quaker Oatmeal, Quaker Chewy bars, Cap'n Crunch cereal, Pearl Milling Company instant pancake mixes and pancake syrups, Quaker Oat Bran and Corn Bran cereals, Gatorade sports drinks, the Propel fitness water sub-brand, Tropicana juices, and various Frito-Lay snack products.
+Products are easily identified by the manufacturer by address on the packaging.
 The Peterborough facility supplies the majority of Canada and exports limited portions to the United States.
 The Quaker plant sells cereal production byproducts to companies that use them to create fire logs and pellets.

+Until 2022, Quaker Oats had a major R&D facility located in Barrington, Illinois.
+After numerous acquisitions the site was renamed, but retained its research and development focus.